matthew-brett/dsfe/notebooks/01/what-is-data-science.md

 ## Does data science matter?

-For a subject that is hard to define, data science looms large in planning for education, and science.
+Even if data science is hard to define, it has significant influence in planning for education, and science.

 David Donoho is an eminent statistician at Stanford University.
 He recently wrote an article reflecting on data science, how it was defined, and what it could mean.
 He was worried that data science would be defined in a narrow way, in terms of big data and machine learning.
 He was worried because he thought that data science was important - that it should be:

 > ... the really important intellectual event of the next fifty years.